 Remain calm and observant.
-Employees should take mental notes of the robber's height, weight, hair coloring, speech, walk and anything else of importance.
+Employees should take mental notes of the robber's height, weight, hair coloring, speech, walk, and anything else of importance.

 If a note is passed, handle it carefully so as to preserve fingerprints.
 Do not return it unless the robber asks for it.